imperialacm/acm.doc.ic.ac.uk/contents/people/kyriacos-nikiforou/index.md

 photo: /img/people/kyriacos-nikiforou.jpg
 template: person.jade
 ---
-Kyriacos is a second year PhD student in the Computational Neurodynamics Lab, working towards understanding the computational capabilities of Recurrent Neural Networks and improving their capacity and performance.
+Kyriacos is a  year third PhD student in the Computational Neurodynamics Lab, working towards understanding the computational capabilities of Recurrent Neural Networks and improving their capacity and performance.
 Prior to his PhD research in the Department of Computing he completed his MEng degree in